 a full guidebook

-Tools and a few hours of training are a great start.
-How can we also give people access to knowledge on trademarking, naming, visual identity, and all the other issues they need reliable information on without our physical presence?
+After testing our format with an additional 250 social entrepreneurs, we realise a more extensive knowledge resource is needed on everything from trademarking, naming, visual identity, and tons of other issues that our participants have flagged.
+How can we give people reliable information without being physically present?
 The answer: a full publication with tools, cases and expert advice!
 We raised the funds with the help of 271 backers on Kickstarter.

 The toolkit finds its way to all corners of the world!
-Hundreds of entrepreneurs start using it.
+Hundreds of entrepreneurs start using it to build and strengthen their brands.
 We run workshops in the US, Netherlands, Germany, Kenya and Saudi Arabia.
 Special highlight: working with Colonel Eleanor O'Sullivan to reimagine the Ministry of Defence as the Ministry of Peace.

 We want this movement to become bigger than us.
 We decide to create a platform where change makers across the world can connect with brand experts and start an online community, which quickly grows to several hundred people signing up and starting conversations and collaborations.